kdetrees: Nonparametric Estimation of Phylogenetic Tree Distributions: Methods

-Version Dated: \today\ Here $k$, the kernel function, is a non-negative function defined on pairs of trees which measures how ``similar'' two trees are.
+Here $k$, the kernel function, is a non-negative function defined on pairs of trees which measures how ``similar'' two trees are.
 For our approach, we do not require $k$ to be a kernel in a strict statistical sense.

-In \kdet{} we have implemented a kernel of the form, where $d$ is a distance metric on trees, $\delta > 0$ is a ``shape'' parameter, and the $h_i > 0$ are a set of ``bandwidth'' parameters that control how tightly each contribution $k(T,T_i)$ will be centered on $T_i$.
-Allowing the bandwidth to vary with the sample points, $T_i$, is called an \emph{adaptive bandwidth} method, alternatively the bandwidth can be set to a constant value for all $T_i$.
+In \kdet{} we have implemented a kernel of the form A distance function on the space of trees, $d(T,T')$, is used to define a univariate projection $\mathcal T_n \to \mathbb R_+$ in the natural way for each fixed $T\in\mathcal T_n$, mapping $T' \mapsto d(T,T')$.
+The ``shape'' parameter $\delta > 0$, and the ``bandwidth'' parameters $h_i > 0$ control how tightly each contribution $k(T,T_i)$ will be centered on $T_i$.
+Allowing the bandwidth to vary with the sample points, $T_i$, is called an \emph{adaptive bandwidth} method.
+Alternatively the bandwidth can be set to a constant value for all $T_i$.

 In general, we can remove the symmetry and triangle inequality requirements for $d$, and it is possible that the sum over tree space, $\sum_{T\in\mathcal T} k(T, T')$, will vary with $T'$.
 Ideally, we would remedy this issue by normalizing $k(\cdot,T')$ so that $\sum_{T\in\mathcal T} k(T, T') = 1$.
 (This is the case most analogous to kernel density estimation.)
-However, for reasonable choices of $d$, $\sum_T k(T, T')$ is not expected to vary significantly for most $T'$, so we ignore this issue rather than trying to compute or estimate each $\sum_{T\in\mathcal T} k(T, T_i)$.
+However, for the $d$ implemented by \kdet{}, Monte Carlo estimates of this sum do not appear to vary significantly across $T'$, and so the current version of the software assumes that it is constant.
+(Additional information about these estimates is presented in Supplementary Figure \ref{fig:kernalvol}.)

 Since the ultimate goal is to detect outlier trees, $T_j$, which are not actually drawn from the true distribution $f$, we are most concerned with estimating the density at the observed sample points.
-In this context, it makes sense to use a ``leave-one-out'' estimator which excludes the contribution of the point in question from the density estimate,
+In this context, it makes sense to use a ``leave-one-out'' estimator which excludes the contribution of the point in question from the tree score,